rgrams/ross_project_timer/README.md

 However, every plugin I've tried, even the official ones, give this error message.
 It doesn't actually seem to cause any problems.
 If you know anything about this error, let me know.

-If you find any other bugs or have some feedback about things you would like to see changed or added, make an issue here on github, or you can contact me directly through my website: http://rossgrams.com/
+If you find any other bugs or have some feedback about things you would like to see changed or added, make an issue here on github, or you can contact me directly through my website: http://rossgrams.com/ Feature requests are welcome! (though I'm not going to do anything huge and crazy with this.)